stephanie-lops/back-end/README.md

 # My API - Stephanie Lopes

-This project is my MVP for Sprint 1 of the **Basic Full Stack Development** course
+This project is my MVP for Sprint 1 of the **Basic Full Stack Development** course.

 The goal here is to list the products in a clothing store, in order to record an inventory of the items.